 1st Division

-• Maneuver type:Small pump operation and handheld double-wrapped hose one-line extension
+• Maneuver type:Small pump operation/telescopic double-wrapped hose single-line extension

 Water extraction method